This page provides updates on recent changes to operational policies at the WSIB, policy clarifications, and our policy agenda.

 The following revised policy is effective October 1, 2021.

-Below is the policy that was in place and effective prior to October 1, 2021.
+Policy that was in place and effective prior to October 1, 2021.

-Below is a comparison document of the revised and prior version.
+Comparison document of the revised and prior version.

 Operational Policy Manual Updates